 - If law enforcement arrives early, hostages may be taken and/or eliminated.

 - If negotiations are had, they are often limited as the shooter has no intention of going to jail, let alone surviving.

 - The shooter will often commit suicide after the intended targets have been eliminated or if there is a law enforcement response.

 Keep in mind that the one element that is consistently absent from the plans of an active shooter is an escape plan.
 It is generally agreed that an active shooter situation is a one-way mission.
 You should act accordingly.
 In other words, if you find yourself in an active shooter scenario, understand that you are in the epitome of a life-or-death situation.

 I would like to stress three very important points to you.
 1) These situations happen very fast and are often over in a matter of minutes.
-There will not be much time to think after the fact, so be thinking ahead of time (situational awareness).
+There will not be much time to think after the fact, so think ahead of time (situational awareness).
 2) These events usually happen in areas that are considered “soft targets” or “gun-free zones.”
-This will be anywhere that law-abiding citizens are restricted from carrying a firearm and/or where law enforcement is usually not present.
+This will be anywhere law-abiding citizens are restricted from carrying firearms or where law enforcement is usually absent.
 This could be a mall, a theater, a concert, and so on.
 Choose wisely.
 3) Rarely is law enforcement going to be able to stop an active shooter scenario from happening, and there is a very good chance that they will not be able to cut it short.
-This means that you must be prepared at all times to react – mentally and/or physically.
+This means that you must always be prepared to react mentally and physically.

 Let me reiterate my suggestion to read the following two articles: